 Sr. Reviewer: Provost and Vice President for Academic Affairs

-On January 19, 1983, the commissioner of the Texas Higher Education Coordinating Board provided Texas university presidents with guidelines for developing university policies for voluntary modification of employment.
-The Texas Higher Education Coordinating Board previously endorsed these voluntary guidelines on October 28, 1982.
+On January 19, 1983, the commissioner of the Texas Higher Education Coordinating Board (THECB) provided Texas university presidents with guidelines for developing university policies for voluntary modification of employment.
+THECB previously endorsed these voluntary guidelines on October 28, 1982.

-These guidelines were the inspiration for Texas State’s Voluntary Modification of Employment (VME) Program, which was in place from the early 1980’s until 1996.
-Effective September 1, 1996, this Phased Retirement Plan superseded that VME policy.
+These guidelines were the inspiration for the university’s Voluntary Modification of Employment (VME) program, which was in place from the early 1980s until 1996.
+Effective September 1, 1996, the phased retirement plan described herein superseded that VME program.

-All full-time tenured faculty members are eligible to participate in the program when they meet one of the following requirements for service retirement:
+All full-time tenured faculty members are eligible to request participation in the program when they meet one of the following requirements for service retirement:

-Age sixty-five with ten years of service credit, or
+age 65 with 10 years of service credit; or

-Age and years of service credit totaling eighty with at least ten years of service credit.
+age and years of service credit totaling 80, with at least 10 years of service credit.
 Service credit may be earned through the Teacher Retirement System (TRS), Optional Retirement Program (ORP) or any combination thereof.

-TRS Eligibility - TRS eligibility for full formula benefits or for reduced annuity benefits is determined by TRS guidelines.
+TRS Eligibility – Eligibility for full formula benefits or for reduced annuity benefits is determined by TRS requirements.
 TRS regulations require a one full calendar-month break in service between the date of retirement and any resumption of state employment.
 Therefore, participation in the phased retirement program typically begins in a fall semester, following at least a one-month break in service.
 Failure to observe such a break could result in the loss of monthly retirement annuity payments.
-In addition to the one-month calendar break in service, TRS retirees who retired after January 1, 2011 may only work under the following conditions without forfeiting their TRS monthly annuity:
+In addition to the one-month calendar break in service, TRS retirees who retired after January 1, 2011, may only work under the following conditions without forfeiting their TRS monthly annuity:

-more than half-time after a twelve consecutive month break in service.
+more than half-time after a 12-consecutive-month break in service.

-ORP Eligibility - Because ORP is not a defined benefit plan like TRS, the rules are less clear and there is more room for institutional flexibility.
+ORP Eligibility – Because ORP is not a defined benefit plan like TRS, there may be more room for institutional flexibility.
 ORP regulations require a one full calendar-month break in service between the date of retirement and any resumption of state employment.

 Participation is on a strictly voluntary basis at the request of individual faculty members.
-A faculty member wishing to participate in this program should notify the department chair or school director in writing not less than six months prior to the beginning of the academic year in which participation will begin to allow time for the consideration of mutual benefit, negotiations and approvals regarding the phased retirement agreement negotiation, replacement recruitment, and class schedule modification.
+A faculty member wishing to participate in this program should notify the department chair or school director in writing no less than six months prior to the beginning of the academic year in which participation will begin.
+Six months notice allows time for the consideration of mutual benefit, negotiations and approvals regarding the phased retirement agreement, and other preparations.

-The retiring faculty member and the department chair or school director, with the advice of the personnel committee, will negotiate an agreement which will establish expectations for the modified service, subject to approval by the college dean and provost.
+The retiring faculty member and the department chair or school director, with the advice of the personnel committee, will negotiate an agreement to establish expectations for the modified service, subject to approval by the college dean and provost.
 The phased retirement agreement is for a one- to three-year period.
 The agreement shall include the duration of the phased retirement (one, two, or three years), percentage time appointment for each academic semester, and academic duties to be performed.
 The agreement does not include a commitment to offer specific courses at particular times in selected semesters.
-The department chair will consult with faculty on phased retirement regarding their teaching preference for each semester.
-However, the chair will make the final determination on teaching assignments based on the department’s instructional needs.
-At the conclusion of the agreement period, additional employment on a year-to-year basis, but such renewals do not extend the phased retirement agreement.
+The department chair will consult with faculty on phased retirement regarding teaching preferences, but makes the final determination on teaching assignments based on the department’s instructional needs.
+At the conclusion of the agreement period, additional employment on a year-to-year basis may be considered, but such renewals do not extend the phased retirement agreement.

 Benefits Relinquished by the Faculty Member

-A participating faculty member will relinquish his or her status as a full-time faculty member, including tenure rights held, no later than the member’s date of retirement under TRS or ORP or the end of the academic year in which notification of one’s election to participate in this plan is given, whichever is earlier.
+A participating faculty member will relinquish his or her status as a full-time faculty member including tenure rights held, no later than the member’s date of retirement under TRS or ORP or the end of the academic year in which notification of one’s election to participate in this plan is given, whichever is earlier.
 Under the phased retirement plan, the faculty member is no longer a member of the department’s personnel committee.
 For any semester in which the faculty member has an active appointment of 50 percent or more, he or she is an eligible faculty voter for departmental matters considered by the voting faculty.

 Excluding TRS or ORP membership (except as required by law), participation entitles the faculty member to all the amenities that the university affords its full-time faculty.
-Faculty members may opt to participate in group insurance plans at levels provided for other retired employees, or they may opt to participate in group insurance plans at levels provided other active employees.
-The faculty member should consult with Human Resources to determine which plan is more advantageous depending on the faculty member’s individual teaching appointment.
+Faculty members may opt to participate in group insurance plans at levels provided for other retired employees, or they may opt to participate in group insurance plans at levels provided for other active employees.
+The faculty member should consult with Human Resources to determine which plan is more advantageous, depending on the faculty member’s individual teaching appointment.
 Additionally, Medicare-eligible faculty members should consult with Human Resources regarding coordination with Medicare during phased retirement.

 Compensation and Workload

-Each faculty member participating in this program shall receive a salary established at a rate commensurate with the workload agreed to by the faculty member and the university.
-The salary and associated workload is limited to not more than one-half of the salary earned during the year immediately prior to beginning participation in this program.
-During this time period a program participant shall receive any merit and performance raises under the provisions provided to comparable continuing full-time faculty members.
-The participant’s workload (number of classes and, as appropriate, research and service) during this period shall conform to the salary paid and the FTE assigned.
+Each faculty member participating in this program shall receive a salary established at a rate commensurate with the academic workload agreed to by the faculty member and the university.
+The salary and associated workload is limited to no more than one-half of the salary earned during the year immediately prior to beginning participation in this program.
+During this time period, program participants are eligible to receive salary adjustments under the policies and provisions provided to comparable continuing full-time faculty members.
+The participant’s workload (number of classes and, as appropriate, scholarly and creative activities and service commitments) during this period shall conform to the salary paid and the FTE assigned.

-A participant in this program may elect to modify his or her status to full retirement at any time by simply notifying the department chair, in writing, of this intent not fewer than ninety days prior to the beginning of the academic year when this change in status is to become effective.
+A participant in this program may elect to modify his or her status to full retirement at any time by simply notifying the department chair in writing.
+This intention should be communicated no fewer than 90 days prior to the beginning of the academic year when the change in status is to become effective.

 Departmental Budgeted FTE

 The affected department will retain the salary negotiated for the faculty member on phased retirement.
 The provost will recapture the remaining salary balance.
-The provost may provide the department additional replacement salary funds during the phased retirement period.
+As needed, the department may request additional replacement salary funds during the phased retirement period.
 Upon full retirement, the Office of the Provost and Vice President for Academic Affairs will recapture the salary.
 The department may seek authorization from the provost to search for a replacement during the final year of the phased retirement period.

 Conditional Reinstatement Privilege